 Example industries include:

-Ultimately, short term cash forecasting is critical for businesses where revenues and/or expenses are not steady and predictable - for example: new businesses, growing businesses, businesses changing their operations, and business in certain industries.
+Ultimately, short term cash flow forecasting is critical for businesses where revenues and/or expenses are not steady and predictable - for example: new businesses, growing businesses, businesses changing their operations, and business in certain industries.

 It's also a great tool for businesses that are paying off debt, and/or looking for credit, getting ready to be acquired, or evaluating a variety of scenarios like expanding, increasing owner draws, and hiring